OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 ## Example queries

-The following are example queries you can use to test Octopus Copilot:
+The following are example queries you can use to test the Octopus extension:

-* `@octopus-ai-app What projects exist in the "Default" space?`
+* `@octopus-ai-app What projects exist in the "Target - Kubernetes" space?`
-* `@octopus-ai-app Show the last lines from the latest deployment of "Octopus Copilot Function" to the "Production" environment in the "Default" space in a markdown code block.`
+* `@octopus-ai-app Show the last lines from the latest deployment of "Web App" to the "Production" environment in the "Target - Kubernetes" space in a markdown code block.`
-* `@octopus-ai-app Show the step names from the "Octopus Copilot Function" project in the "Octopus Copilot" space`
+* `@octopus-ai-app Show the step names from the "Web App" project in the "Target - Kubernetes" space`
 * `@octopus-ai-app How do I use the server side apply feature?`
-* `@octopus-ai-app Find the deployments created after 2024-04-16T00:00:00+10:00 and before 2024-04-17T00:00:00+10:00 for the "Octopus Copilot Function" project in the "Octopus Copilot" space to the "Production" environment.
+* `@octopus-ai-app Find the deployments created after 2024-04-16T00:00:00+10:00 and before 2024-04-17T00:00:00+10:00 for the "Web App" project in the "Target - Kubernetes" space to the "Production" environment.
 Then find the average deployment duration.`

 ## Prompt engineering tips